manivannanpandiyan17/UI_Automation/README.md

 Under com.nsw.libraryFunctions, all selenium related functions are available

-Under com.nsw.testCases, Test cases are provided in a Feature file and have used data driven approach to pick the test data from the feature file
+Under com.nsw.testCases, Test cases are provided in a Feature file and have followed data driven approach to pick the test data from the feature file

 Test data can be changed or newly added in the feature file